-Our goals for the 2016 remote camera monitoring season are to:
+Our goals for the 2017 remote camera monitoring season are to:

-- 1. Continue monitoring efforts for grizzly bears in the North Cascade Ecosystem, as well as continue to develop research relationships within the North Cascades National Park. - 2.
-Continue to focus on wolverine monitoring in areas that can be accessed safely year-round.
+- 1. Assess monitoring efforts for grizzly bears in the North Cascade Ecosystem.
+Evaluate volunteers' ability and commitment to long, arduous, off trail navigation and site access, as well as continue to develop research relationships within the North Cascades National Park. - 2.
+Continue to focus on wolverine monitoring in areas that are accessible safely year-round.
 Assess current methods for collecting hair samples at run-pole stations.
 Work with other research projects looking at additional monitoring methods for wolverine. - 3.
 Reach out to colleges and universities to engage upcoming wildlife professionals in Washington wildlife monitoring and look for other opportunities to partner with ongoing efforts. - 4.
-Develop a new strategy to obtain volunteers and coordination capacity in Northeastern Washington in order to continue and improve our Canada lynx monitoring efforts in the Kettle River Range. - Increase coordination in planning, reporting, and processing results from efforts by CWMP, Washington State University, and Selkirk College researchers monitoring Canada lynx in Northeast Washington and southeastern British Columbia. - 6.
-Ensure early coordination with other monitoring efforts throughout our coverage area, including professional and citizen-based research. - 7.
+Develop a new strategy to obtain volunteers and coordination capacity in Northeastern Washington in order to continue and improve our Canada lynx monitoring efforts in the Kettle River Range. - 5.
+Increase coordination in planning, reporting, and processing results from efforts by CWMP, Washington State University, and Selkirk College researchers monitoring Canada lynx in Northeast Washington and southeastern British Columbia.

+- 6. Ensure early coordination with other monitoring efforts throughout our coverage area, including professional and citizen-based research. - 7.
 Evaluate our new data management system to facilitate data exchange between volunteers and project staff.
 Look for new methods of data collection that may ease data management for volunteers and project staff. - 8.
 Provide expanded opportunities for connections between volunteers, other ongoing wildlife field research in our state, and field skill trainings. - 9.
 Maintain clear communication with all team leaders in order to ensure that data is collected and submitted in an accurate and efficient manner.
-Ensure that all protocol material is easily accessible and well-understood at the beginning of the season, particularly during the spring training. - 10.
-Refine the training system for volunteers and develop new incentives for teams to submit data in a timely manner.

-11. Complete a new relational database for data from current and past years of the project.
-This will enable a simplified process for reporting project results and more detailed and refined analysis of project findings, and facilitate sharing with project partners.
+Ensure that all protocol materials are easily accessible and well-understood at the beginning of the season, particularly during the spring training. - 10.
+Refine the training system for volunteers and develop new incentives for teams to submit data in a timely manner. - 11.
+Continue inputting current and past year's data from the project into the new online relational database.
+Provide a simplified process for reporting project results and more detailed and refined analysis of project findings, and facilitate sharing with project partners. - 12.
+Improve genetic sample collection techniques by advising volunteers to visit the site more frequently and retrieve the samples as soon as they can to ensure a high quality sample is collected to improve efficacy of analysis.